SlavovLab/DO-MS/README.md

 This requires a configuration file, and you can [find an example one here](https://github.com/SlavovLab/DO-MS/blob/master/example/config_file.yaml).

+See the document [automation.md](https://github.com/SlavovLab/DO-MS/blob/master/documentation/automation.md) for more details and instructions.

 ## Customization

 The UI for this application is generated dynamically from the contents of the ```modules``` folder.
 Users can add their own modules to this folder, following the template provided in ```modules/__template.R```.
 Modules can be disabled by appending two underscores to the filename, e.g., ```disable_module.R``` --> ```__disable_module.R```.